ishanaudichya/Image-encryption-service/README.md

 3. Start the web application using `npm start`.
 4. Access the application through your web browser, typically at [http://localhost:3000](http://localhost:3000).

+You can also just use the webservice here => <a href="https://image-crypt.netlify.app/">ImgCrypt</a>

 ## How It Works

-ImageCrypt makes use of powerful encryption techniques to secure your image files.
+<a href="https://image-crypt.netlify.app/">ImgCrypt</a> makes use of powerful encryption techniques to secure your image files.
 Here's a brief overview of the process:

 1. **Encryption:**
    - Upload an image file to the web application.